 Consideration of Resolution to Post Draft Minutes as a Practice (7:56 pm):

 Mr. Finnell led the discussion of this topic.
 He stated his view that the District should post its draft minutes in advance of the meeting at which the approval of those draft minutes will be voted upon, perhaps at the same time the agenda for that meeting is posted.
 He said that this would align the District with Mendocino County, which posts draft minutes in this manner.
-Mr. Finnell stated that customers’ receipt of draft minutes may lead them to attend the next meeting and make public comment on what had been discussed or decided at the prior meeting.
-He also stated his view that the operator and bookkeeper/administrator reports should be posted and published with the minutes.
+Mr. Finnell stated that customers’ receipt of draft minutes may lead them to attend the next meeting and make public comments on what had been discussed or decided at the prior meeting.
+He also stated his view that the operator and bookkeeper/administrator reports if available in a timely manner should also, as a best practice, be posted and published with the minutes.

 Mr. Morrill suggested that this might confuse people.
 He also said that it would unnecessarily increase the administrative burden on Ms. Cooper.